JustCallMeRob/game-of-life-omp-mpi/README.md

 ```
 mpirun -n 4 python GOL_MPI.py
 ```
-Where the -n parameter tells MPI to use the number of provided processes for execution.
+Where the -n parameter tells MPI the number of processes to use for execution.